liferay-design/liferay.design/src/markdown/blueprints/guidelines/legal-notice.md

 We have various trademarks registrations and applications elsewhere around the world.

-_This information is accurate as of June 2019._
+_This information is accurate as of August 2019._